Kim Kardashian Slams Rapper Responsible For Kanye’s Foundation After He Asked Drake For Help

 — Rhymefest (@RHYMEFEST) May 26, 2018

-But that was hardly the end of Kim’s take-down of Rhymefest for his post.
+But that was hardly the end of Kim’s take-down of Rhymefest.
 “U haven’t been right since you got kicked out of the studio in Hawaii wearing fake Yeezy’s.
 You’re over [leveraging] Kanye’s name & asked Kanye to donate money to u so you stop w your fake community politics & lies.
 Truth is you haven’t been able to sustain the foundation.”
 Whoa!
-We think it’s a safe bet that this is far from over.